BitTheByte/YouTubeShop/README.md

 $ python YouTubeShop.py
 ```
 # Updates
-**11/04/2018**: This tools is not working any more please help if you can .. updates are coming soon :D
+**11/04/2018**: This tools is not working any more please help if you can .. updates are coming soon ⚡️
-**11/04/2018**: Back you work! however the fix is unsable and may result in false positives
+**11/04/2018**: Back to work! however the fix is unsable and may result in false positives 😃

 # Special thanks
 Thanks to [gaber](https://github.com/geper) this tool is python 3 Compatible

 **Buy me a digital coffee :)** BTC:36JDUYhEWWiPBXssQYeR2iwoG12KT8dmtJ

 Made with ❤️ in Egypt